drboothtj/getphylo/README.md

 Example outputs and benchmarking data can be found in the [getphylo benchmarking repository](https://github.com/drboothtj/getphylo_benchmarking).
 The example data includes:

 1. A phylogeny of bacterial genomes,
-2. A phylogeny of a biosynthetic super cluster,
+2. A phylogeny of a biosynthetic gene cluster,
 3. A phylogeny of primate genomes,
 4. A phylogeny of Eurotiomycete fungi.